Photo Credit: Sadry Ghacir

-I have been told we can find a Justice of the Peace or Officiant in Tahiti for around a 100 Euros, so I’m just going to pursue that.
+I have been told we can find an Officiant or Justice of the Peace in Tahiti for around a 100 Euros, so I’m just going to pursue that.

 This is what a future bride once told me after I quoted her my ceremony packages for a personalized ceremony written for her and her fiance, and my assistance with her legal wedding in Moorea.
 She even added:

 Here in our state of California it costs $40 to $150US for a Priest, Justice of the Peace, or a Universal Life Minister, for a simple ceremony.
 I think that vendors jack up the prices when it comes to anything that deals with weddings.

 Can You Find A Justice Of The Peace In Tahiti?

 A Justice of the Peace or a Universal Life Minister have the authority to solemnize marriages indeed, however it does not make them wedding professionals.
 Are they required to have a specialized education in order to qualify?

 In most countries where this job exists, nope… and here is my point, not every country has JPs.

 Unlike in the U.S. where one can get ordained online in no time for 25$, and can solemnize marriages just by doing so, in France (and as such, in Tahiti) there are no Justice of the Peace’s and/or such ordinations available to anyone so if you’ll want to get legally married in Tahiti, your ceremony will need to take place before the Mayor to be deemed legal.
 Any other type of ceremony will be celebratory only.
 No Justice of the Peace in Tahiti!